Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 The last LTS Java release is still Oracle JDK 17 (released on 14 September 2021).
 However, Oracle has announced plans to reduce the time between LTS releases from three years to two years, so JDK 21 is scheduled to be the next LTS in September 2023.

-New in the Java 20 JDK
+What is new in Java 20 JDK

 The Java 20 JDK contains seven JDK Enhancement Proposals (JEPs) that aim to increase developer productivity, improve the Java language, and enhance the performance, stability, and security of the platform.
 These features include virtual threads, vector API design, structured concurrency, scoped values, foreign function and memory APIs, record patterns, and pattern matching for commands and switch expressions.